usnistgov/OSCAL/docs/content/documentation/schema/assessment-results-layer/poam/_index.md

 It was designed to use identical syntax to the [assessment results model](/documentation/schema/assessment-results-layer/assessment-results/), for overlapping assemblies (results: observations and risks), which allows easy transfer of identified risks for an assessment report to a POA&M.

-The figure below expresses represents the portion of the OSCAL stack as it relates to an OSCAL POA&M.
+The figure below represents the portion of the OSCAL stack as it relates to an OSCAL POA&M.
 ![A diagram representing the OSCAL stack from a system security plan's perspective.](OSCAL-stack-POAM.svg)

 {{<partial "note-to-developers-uuid.html" >}}